fukuda-lab/PII_leakage/README.md

 ***
 ## Citation
-If you use this dataset in your research, please cite our ... publication.
+If you use this dataset in your research, please cite our CoNEXT 2021 publication.
 You can use the following BibTeX.
 ```
 @inproceedings{df2021,
   title={Alternative to third-party cookies: Investigating persistent PII leakage-based web tracking},